mongodb/motor/doc/examples/authentication.rst

 To create an authenticated connection use a `MongoDB connection URI`_::

     uri = "mongodb://user:pass@localhost:27017/database_name"
-    client = motor.MotorClient(uri)
+    client = motor.motor_tornado.MotorClient(uri)

 Motor logs in to the server on demand, when you first attempt an operation.

 Asynchronous Authentication
 ---------------------------
-Use the non-blocking :meth:`~motor.MotorDatabase.authenticate` method to log in after starting the IOLoop::
+Use the non-blocking `~MotorDatabase.authenticate` method to log in after starting the IOLoop::

-    client = motor.MotorClient('localhost', 27017)
+    client = motor.motor_tornado.MotorClient('localhost', 27017)

     @gen.coroutine
     def login(c):
         yield c.my_database.authenticate("user", "pass")

-After you've logged in to a database with a given :class:`~motor.MotorClient` or :class:`~motor.MotorReplicaSetClient`, all further operations on that database using that client will already be authenticated until you call :meth:`~motor.MotorDatabase.logout`.
+After you've logged in to a database with a given `MotorClient` or `MotorReplicaSetClient`, all further operations on that database using that client will already be authenticated until you call `~MotorDatabase.logout`.

 .. _MongoDB connection URI: http://docs.mongodb.org/manual/reference/connection-string/